zhidongc/Avansight/README.md

 Please use SQL tools to execute SQLScripts.txt in Avansight.Domain Directory

-then open Visual Studio 2017 and enjoy
+Then use Visual Studio 2017 open solution and enjoy